idejie/HST-SLR/README.md

-# HST-SLR: Hierarchical Sub-action Tree with Large Language Models for Continuous Sign Language Recognition
+# HST-SLR: Hierarchical Sub-action Tree  for Continuous Sign Language Recognition

 This is the official implementation of the paper by Dejie Yang, Zhu Xu, Xinjie Gao and Yang Liu